Why Dental Cleanings are So Important

 Everyone should try to brush their teeth at least twice a day.
 It’s also good to floss as regularly as possible, with daily habits producing the most reliable results.
 Flossing cleans hard-to-reach areas between the teeth and below the gum line, preventing the buildup of harmful bacteria that cause plaque, gingivitis, tooth decay, and bone loss.

-Other ways to boost your body’s natural defenses against oral disease are to exercise regularly, eat healthily, and take a good multivitamin.
-Your physician and your dentist can make recommendations in these areas.
+Other ways to boost the body’s natural defenses against oral disease are to exercise regularly, eat healthily, and take a good multivitamin.
+Your physician and the dentist can make recommendations in these areas.

 Contact Us to Schedule a Cleaning or an Exam

-Keeping yourself healthy is a full-time job, and regular dental cleanings are an important part of an overall self-care routine.
-Routine cleanings not only keep your teeth and gums healthier, but they also help dentists stop small problems from becoming big ones.
-Fill out our online contact form to learn more about our dental care services or call today to request an appointment.
+Keeping one self healthy is a full-time job, and regular dental cleanings are an important part of an overall self-care routine.
+Routine cleanings not only keep the teeth and gums healthier, but they also help dentists stop small problems from becoming big ones.
+Fill out the online contact form to learn more about our dental care services or call today to request an appointment.

 Dental Cleaning FAQs